A FULL SERVICE PERSONAL INJURY LAW FIRM WITH OVER 25 YEARS OF EXPERIENCE

 - See a doctor.
 Do not try to “shake off” injuries after a car accident.
 When you are in a wreck, you need to get a full medical evaluation, even if your injuries do not seem particularly serious.
 Some injuries can have devastating effects if they are not immediately detected and treated.
 Get a copy of your doctor’s report and carefully follow all treatment advice.

 - Get in touch with Tommy James Law.
 In the weeks after a wreck, the negligent driver (or their representatives) may reach out.
 Again: The things you say, no matter how seemingly harmless, could be used against you, so do not answer any questions or make any statements.
 Instead, direct them to your legal representative.
-Our Jefferson County car accident attorney can evaluate your case and help you understand your options.
+Our Birmingham car accident attorney can evaluate your case and help you understand your options.